cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 3. A [built-in variable](SYNTAX.markdown#built-in-variables-and-constants).
 Built-in variables are written to mlog as is, but warnings are generated if the variable is not recognized by Mindcode.
 Warnings are not generated for unknown built-in variables declared using the [#declare keyword](#declaring-new-built-in-variables).

 4. A Mindcode variable.
 A Mindcode variable token can be entered in two ways: either by specifying the name of the variable declared in the mlog block header, or by prepending the variable name with a `$` (e.g., `$index`).
 In the second case, the variable must be an input variable; it is not possible to specify an input/output or output variable this way.
 A variable accessed via the `$` prefix needs to be created or declared outside the mlog block, even in relaxed syntax mode.
-If the variable is not found, or can't be used in an mlog block (e.g., external variable), an error occurs.
+If the variable is not found, or doesn't represent a local processor variable (e.g., external variable), an error occurs.
 Variables are written to the compiled code using their mlog name, which is typically different from Mindcode name.
 Constants are encoded using their value.

 5. A label reference: a token matching an existing label defined in the current mlog block.
 Mindcode adds a unique, mlog-block specific prefix to label references as well as labels.